Safety First: Why Kids Need to Learn Real Names for Private Parts

 Practice saying real names for private parts

-In my past experience as a physician, I’ve met many parents who did not know the names of their own genitalia or that of the opposite sex.
+In my experience as a pediatrician, I’ve met many parents who did not know the names of their own genitalia or that of the opposite sex.
 This is common across cultures and education levels.

 Since most female genitalia are not visible, many men and women are confused about the vulva and the vagina.
 In my own family, an older relative only knew the slang term “小鸡 / 小雞 (little chicken)” instead of the real name, “阴茎 / 陰莖 (penis)”.